kwhitley/itty-router/.github/pull_request_template.md

 - Link to the related issue:

-### Type of Change
+### Type of Change (select one and follow subtasks)

-Select only one.

 - [ ] Maintenance or repo-level work (e.g. linting, build, tests, refactoring, etc.)
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
+  - [ ] Is this a mainstream benefit or an edge case?
+  - [ ] Is it worth the bytes?
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would cause existing functionality/userland code to not work as expected)
+  - [ ] Explain why a breaking change is necessary:
 - [ ] This change requires (or is) a documentation update
   - [ ] I have added necessary local documentation (if appropriate)
   - [ ] I have added necessary [itty.dev](https://github.com/kwhitley/itty.dev) documentation (if appropriate)